SmrutAI/pedantigo/docs/api/simple-api.md

 ### SchemaOpenAPI

-Get an OpenAPI-compatible JSON Schema.
+Get an OpenAPI 3.1 compatible component schema.

 ```go
 func SchemaOpenAPI[T any]() *jsonschema.Schema
 ```

-Returns a schema with OpenAPI-specific enhancements:
+Returns a JSON Schema compatible with OpenAPI 3.1 specifications:
 - Support for nullable fields
-- Compatible with OpenAPI 3.0+ specifications
+- Uses `$defs` syntax (OpenAPI 3.1 / JSON Schema Draft 2020-12)

+**Note**: This generates a component schema (for `components/schemas`), not a complete OpenAPI document.
+Pedantigo is a validation library, not an API framework.

 **Example**:
 ```go